MihailRis/VoxelEngine-Cpp/doc/en/scripting/builtins/libapp.md

 # *app* library

-A library for high-level engine control, available only in script/test mode.
+A library for high-level engine control, available only in script or test mode.

-The script/test name without path and extension is available as `app.script`.
+The script/test name without the path and extension is available as `app.script`.
 The file path can be obtained as:
 ```lua
 local filename = "script:"..app.script..".lua"
 ```